fbpx

 What is LLC formation?

-LLC formation means registering a business name with your state’s Secretary of State by filing Articles of Organization.
+LLC formation is a type of business formation done by registering a business name with your state’s Secretary of State by filing Articles of Organization.
 This process can often be done online and requires payment of a filing fee (around $100).

 Cheapest LLC formation